University policy regarding student housing

 (d) Are military personnel with one or more years of full-time duty;

-(E) Presentations of falsified information may be referred to the appropriate department of the student conduct office for further action.
+(F) Presentations of falsified information may be referred to the office of student conduct for further action.